SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: June 25, 2018 at 10:29:06 UTC_
+_Last Update: June 26, 2018 at 10:29:40 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on June 26th and/or after: Teen Titans Go!
+For missing time slots on June 27th and/or after: Teen Titans Go!
-For missing time slots on June 27th and/or after: The Amazing World of Gumball
+For missing time slots on June 28th and/or after: The Amazing World of Gumball
 For missing time slots on July 1st and/or after: We Bare Bears
-For missing time slots on July 2nd and/or after: OK K.O.!
+For missing time slots on July 3rd and/or after: OK K.O.!
 Let's Be Heroes, Craig of the Creek
-For missing time slots on July 9th and/or after: Unikitty!
+For missing time slots on July 10th and/or after: Unikitty!

 ## Known schedule

-### Monday, June 25th
-06:00AM Steven Universe - Jail Break
-06:15AM Ben 10 - Double Hex
-06:30AM The Amazing World of Gumball - The Third; The Debt
-07:00AM Teen Titans Go! - Mo' Money Mo' Problems
-07:15AM The Amazing World of Gumball - The Parents
-07:30AM The Amazing World of Gumball - The Nemesis; The Crew
-08:00AM Teen Titans Go! - Cat's Fancy; TV Knight 3
-08:30AM Teen Titans Go! - Leg Day; Dignity of Teeth
-09:00AM Teen Titans Go! - The Scoop; Legendary Sandwich
-09:30AM Teen Titans Go! - Driver's Ed; Dog Hand
-10:00AM Teen Titans Go! - Chicken in the Cradle
-10:15AM The Amazing World of Gumball - The Intelligence
-10:30AM The Amazing World of Gumball - The Coach; The Joy
-11:00AM Teen Titans Go! - Mo' Money Mo' Problems
-11:15AM The Amazing World of Gumball - The Founder
-11:30AM The Amazing World of Gumball - The Re-Run; The Disaster
-12:00PM Teen Titans Go! - TV Knight 3; Real Magic
-12:30PM Teen Titans Go! - Mr. Butt; Man Person
-01:00PM Teen Titans Go! - The Scoop
-01:15PM Unikitty! - Buggin' Out
-01:30PM Unikitty! - License to Punch; Pet Pet
-02:00PM Teen Titans Go! - Chicken in the Cradle
-02:15PM We Bare Bears - Bear Cleanse
-02:30PM We Bare Bears - Rooms; Charlie Ball
-03:00PM Teen Titans Go! - Mo' Money Mo' Problems
-03:15PM OK K.O.!
-Let's Be Heroes - Dendy's Power
-03:30PM OK K.O.!
-Let's Be Heroes - Lord Cowboy Darrell; Your World Is an Illusion
-04:00PM Teen Titans Go! - TV Knight 3
-04:15PM Craig of the Creek - Itch to Explore
-04:30PM Craig of the Creek - You're It; Jessica Goes to the Creek
-05:00PM Teen Titans Go! - The Scoop
-05:15PM The Amazing World of Gumball - The Schooling
-05:30PM The Amazing World of Gumball - The Test; The Code
-06:00PM Teen Titans Go! - Shrimps and Prime Rib; Chicken in the Cradle
-06:30PM Teen Titans Go! - Fish Water; Booby Trap House
-07:00PM Teen Titans Go! - TV Knight 3; Mo' Money Mo' Problems
-07:30PM Teen Titans Go! - Chicken in the Cradle; The Scoop

 ### Tuesday, June 26th
 06:00AM Steven Universe - Full Disclosure